Pete is from the Blue Mountains and now lives in Albury with his wife Mel and their 2 kids. They are active members of Albury Presbyterian Churches.

 Merryn is from Canberra and now lives in the north-west of Canberra with her flatmate.
 Merryn is an active member of St Matthew’s Anglican Church, Wanniassa.
 Merryn was blessed to grow up in a Christian family and church community that taught her about Jesus and God’s love and grace.
 Merryn says that the moment that it really clicked for her that she needed to repent, trust Jesus, and live a life in response was on an Anglican youth camp (Camp Pelican) when she’d just turned 12.

 After studying Arts (English/History) at the Australian National Univeristy (ANU) in Canberra, Merryn worked in business management for a McDonald’s restuarant and then as a project officer for Human Resources and Learning & Development in the Department of Defence.
 Subsequently Merryn studied Divinity (Biblical Studies/Theology) at the Sydney Missionary and Bible College (SMBC).
 Upon her return to Canberra, Merryn joined the Department of Industry, Innovation and Science and is currently working as an Engagement Officer.
-Merryn is very much looking forward into ministry at ADFA in 2nd semester 2018, once the fundraising target is reached.
+Merryn has loved getting into ministry at ADFA in 2nd semester 2018.